sb2nov/mac-setup/README.md

 Sublime Text is very extensible.
 For now we'll leave it like that, we already have a solid installation.
 To add more in the future, a good place to start would be to install the [Sublime Package Control](http://wbond.net/sublime_packages/package_control/installation).

+### Sublime Packages Installed
+- Pylinter
+- SublimeCodeIntel
+- BracketHighlighter
+- SublimeRepl
+- All Autocomplete
+- Dictionaries

+There are others as well but you can keep adding based on use case.

 ## Vim

 Although Sublime Text will be our main editor, it is a good idea to learn some very basic usage of [Vim](http://www.vim.org/).
 It is a very popular text editor inside the terminal, and is usually pre-installed on any Unix system.